 Since our award-winning children’s hospital opened in 2005, the number of children and young people who come to us has more than doubled, and those with complex needs requiring specialist care continues to grow.

 Healthcare is always evolving.
 As our clinical teams grow and develop, and as we learn more about conditions through our world-leading research and that of our partners, we are able to offer more life-changing care and treatment to the children and families that need us.
-We are also expecting our heart services to double in size, as subject to the necessary public consultation, children’s services will move from the Royal Brompton Hospital in Chelsea to an expanded Evelina London Children’s Hospital at St Thomas’ in around five to six years’ time.
+We are also expecting our heart services to double in size, as subject to the necessary public consultation, children’s services will move from the Royal Brompton Hospital in Chelsea to an expanded Evelina London Children’s Hospital at St Thomas’ in around six years’ time.

 This means we need more space so we can care for even more children and young people in London and across the south east who need our outstanding care and specialist services.
 Find out more about why we need to grow.